-The xylophone is such a fun way to make music.
-You hit bars of different lengths with a stick, and they ring to play notes.
-Turns out even chickens can do this.
-A Colorado farmer named Kris Garrett worried that her chickens were bored, spending all day just pecking at corn and at each other.
-So she stuck a xylophone on the wall in their yard to see what would happen.
+When you play the xylophone, you use sticks to hit bars of different lengths, and they ring to play notes.
+Well, one farmer worried that her chickens were bored, so she stuck a xylophone on the wall in their yard to see what would happen.
 The chickens started pecking at the xylophone with their beaks, and found out that this sounded really great!
 As you can hear in this video, they play a pretty good song…if you listen carefully, it starts off sounding like “Mary Had a Little Lamb.”
-Of course, they call it “Kris Had a Jazzy Chick.”

 Wee ones: How many colored bars does the xylophone have?
 Check out the picture!